42CrMo4/gll.wf/standards/GLL1-UPDI_programming_interface.md

 ## Why does it exist?

-Many designs rela on 2.54mm pinheaders or
+Many designs rela on 2.54mm pinheaders or bulky connectors.
+They are either not very reliable or pleasant to work with or are big and "expensive" to use for each board.
+For this reasons the [WR-WST REDFIT IDC SKEDD](https://www.we-online.com/en/components/products/REDFIT_IDC_SKEDD) connetor is used.

 ## How does it work?

 # Cabling colours (optional)